magnaprog/minicontest2/README.md

     python capture.py -r baselineTeam.py -b myTeamApproxQLearningAgent.py -n 100 -l RANDOM
     ```
 3. You can open the `CFT-Pacman` folder in Unity to experience the game alternatively, but the final simulation with all available algorithms is simply in Python.

+## Project Structure

+- **src/**: Contains the main source code for running the simulations.
+- **CFT-Pacman/**: Unity project folder for visualizing the game environment.
+- **docs/**: Documentation and additional resources related to the project.

+## Evaluation and Results

+To test the efficacy of our developed agents, we conducted a series of games comparing our learning-based agents against baseline greedy agents.
+Our Approximate Q-Learning agents demonstrated superior performance with an 84% win rate, showcasing their ability to adapt and strategize effectively.

+## Future Work

+- **Hyperparameter Optimization**: Further experiments with PPO and Q-learning hyperparameters to enhance agent performance.
+- **Advanced Learning Techniques**: Integration of advanced methods such as deep Q-networks (DQN) and hierarchical reinforcement learning.
+- **Team-Based Decision Making**: Development of more sophisticated team strategies leveraging multi-agent reinforcement learning.
+- **Real-Time Adaptation**: Implementation of real-time learning mechanisms for dynamic strategy adjustments.

+## References

+For a comprehensive list of references and related works, please refer to the `references.bib` file in the repository.

+## Contributors

+- Kevin Lee
+- Yu-Hsin Weng
+- Varun Kumar
+- Siddarth Chalasani

+## Acknowledgments

+We would like to thank Professor Terzopoulos for his guidance and support throughout this project.